Updated on May 1, 2023

 How Long Will My Divorce Take to Be Finalized?

 The vast majority of Texas divorces are filed as no-fault divorces, which means neither party is singled out as causing the dissolution of the marriage.
-Instead, most Texas divorces are based on what is known as insupportability, which is similar to the irreconcilable differences that you are likely more familiar with.
-Texas does, however, allow fault-based divorces, which makes them a better option for most divorcing couples.
+No-fault divorces generally require less time, money, and emotional energy than fault-based divorces, which makes them a better option for most divorcing couples.

 Cruel treatment that precludes living with one another

 Confinement to a mental institution for at least three years

 Living separate and apart for at least three years

 Unless your spouse is willing to sign off on being at fault, however, it means that your divorce will be contested and that you will need the court to intervene.

 Because the court can take fault into consideration when it makes decisions related to alimony and the division of marital property, pursuing a fault-based divorce can prove beneficial in some cases.

 Some people who obtain divorces that are based on fault derive peace of mind from the ruling, however, you will need to prove fault to the court, which can make your divorce more expensive and time-consuming.
 If you have grounds for a fault divorce, it is a matter you should discuss with your experienced Copperas Cove divorce attorney.